y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Sep 18, 2022</time> Progress!
+I finally got the problems to print horizontally for the Arithmetic Formatter project.
+Also continued with Responsive Web Design.

 - <time>Sep 17, 2022</time> "Continued" with the Arithmetic Formatter project and continued with Responsive Web Design.

 - <time>Sep 16, 2022</time> Continued with the Arithmetic Formatter project and continued with Responsive Web Design.